AI Website Security Scanner

 Fixnx reviews the public parts of a website across security, SEO, and performance.
 It checks headers, exposed files, cookies, forms, login surfaces, APIs, metadata, page structure, browser behavior, and practical signals that help teams understand what to fix first.

-Fixnx includes 2 website scans completely free.
-You can start a scan quickly, then sign in with Google to keep the scan connected to your account and view the full report with the fix guidance.
+Fixnx includes one website scan for free.
+You can start the scan quickly, then sign in with Google to keep the scan connected to your account and view the full report with the fix guidance.

 After signing in, Fixnx unlocks the full report experience: remediation guidance, exact locations, evidence details, saved scan history, and clearer next steps for developers, site owners, agencies, and security teams.

-After the free scans, you can buy more scans for a small payment.
-The current starter pack adds 20 scans for $4.99, which keeps Fixnx accessible while still giving you a report that can often save many hours of manual review and help avoid issues that may cost thousands later.
+After the free scan, you can buy more scans for a small payment.
+The current starter pack adds 20 scans for $9.99, which keeps Fixnx accessible while still giving you a report that can often save many hours of manual review and help avoid issues that may cost thousands later.

 A strong Fixnx score means the visible website baseline looks healthy for the scan mode, with no serious confirmed public evidence found during the scan.
 It gives you a clear confidence signal and helps you focus attention where improvement would have the most value.